 “This is a significant milestone and great day for Wyoming,” Mead said.
 “I want to thank the many people organizing the activities and working hard to make this day a memorable one.
 I encourage everyone to come enjoy the family fun.”

 The State Museum and the Historic Governor’s Mansion will both be open late on July 10th.
 Streets will be closed around the Capitol to help with safety and access for pedestrian traffic.
-Anyone interested in becoming a sponsor should contact Sara Needles, Cultural Resources Division Administrator, at (307) 777-7498.
+Anyone interested in becoming a sponsor should contact Sara Needles, Deputy Director, at (307) 777-7498.

 Explore Wyoming’s Archaeology, Hands On Wyoming History,